Amend the bill by inserting after the title and before the enacting clause the following:

 ‘Emergency preamble.
 Whereas, acts and resolves of the Legislature do not become effective until 90 days after adjournment unless enacted as emergencies; and

 Whereas, knowingly entering a railroad right-of-way without right creates potential public safety issues requiring immediate attention; and

 Whereas, in the judgment of the Legislature, these facts create an emergency within the meaning of the Constitution of Maine and require the following legislation as immediately necessary for the preservation of the public peace, health and safety; now, therefore,’

-Amend the bill by inserting after section 1 the following:
+Amend the bill by adding before the summary the following:

 Amend the bill by relettering or renumbering any nonconsecutive Part letter or section number to read consecutively.